 A scholarship recipient who does a complete withdrawal during a semester will have used up a semester of scholarship eligibility, but will be eligible to receive the scholarship again when he or she next enrolls, provided that his or her leave of absence does not last more than one semester (as described below).
 If a scholarship recipient completes a bachelor’s degree in fewer than eight semesters of full-time study at Case Western Reserve University, the scholarship will be terminated upon completion of the degree.

 In the eighth semester (or in the final semester for a student completing the bachelor’s degree in fewer than eight semesters), a recipient may request permission for part-time enrollment with pro-rated scholarship support if completion of the degree does not require full-time enrollment in that final semester.

-Semesters spent participating in the Cooperative Education Program or on a leave of absence are not counted against a student's eight full-time semesters of scholarship eligibility.
+Semesters spent participating in the Cooperative Education Program, the Practicum Program, or on a leave of absence are not counted against a student's eight full-time semesters of scholarship eligibility.

-A scholarship recipient may take a one-semester leave of absence during the student’s undergraduate career and put his/her scholarship “on hold” for reactivation upon the student’s return to Case Western Reserve University.
+A scholarship recipient may take a one-semester leave of absence during the student’s undergraduate career and put the scholarship “on hold” for reactivation upon the student’s return to Case Western Reserve University.
 Requests for a one-semester leave of absence must be submitted in advance to the Office of Undergraduate Studies.
 Requests for leaves of absence longer than one semester must be submitted to the Academic Standing Board and will be reviewed on an individual basis.